This series of historical articles was begun to bring the Museum to our community during the days of

 Today's story focuses on the homes of the modest Irish, both in Ireland and in America.
 We thank University College Cork for this image of a recreated mud hut home they displayed for a recent Great Hunger Remembrance.

 The visionaries who launched our Museum in 2002 had tremendous insight into the elements of Irish immigrant life within the neighborhood, and included workplaces, social settings, schools, marketing and religious life among the displays.
-These provide us modern-day researchers a solid foundation from which to find new discoveries.
+Recent, deeper research led us to discover remarkable stories of true heroism.

-A recent conversation told us how people want to know how a little Museum like ours made so many remarkable discoveries about the modest family that lived at 918 Lemmon Street.
+A recent conversation told us that people want to know how a little Museum like ours made so many remarkable discoveries about the modest family that lived at 918 Lemmon Street.
 Wasn't Sarah an illiterate wife, mother and washerwoman?
 Yet our research has taught us about the significance of each of our forebears.

 More than one million Irish had become landless and starving, and saw no option but to flee.
-They began decidedly urban lives, rather than the rural village life that their people had known for millenia.
+They began decidedly urban lives in America, rather than the rural village life that their people had known for millenia.
 And yet, they remembered home.